Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Rob Gronkowski talks a lot about his training approach in interviews.
 He follows the approach of high-intensity aerobic exercises and weight training taught at his family's Gronk Fitness Programming session [2].

-He also takes an approach of all-out intensity exercises and stability workouts, which improves Rob's agility for game time.
+He also takes an approach to all-out intensity exercises and stability workouts, which improve Rob's agility for game time.

 So, if you're planning to try the above routines, then set your time for sets and don't sit around, letting your heart rate drop before you get onto the next workout.